 Years ago, lots of new on-demand startups started to appear in the market.
 Initially, they were all considered a bubble which would soon fail.
-However, the time has passed and there are some of them, such as Uber and Airbnb, which rank at the top of the most successful businesses in the world.
-But the truth is that there are many challenges on-demand startups usually confront, and if you don’t want yours to fail, you have to be really careful on a few points.
+However, the time has passed and many of them rank at the top of the most successful businesses in the world.

 So have you recently built an incredibly designed mobile app that’s going to solve the pain of thousands of people in the market?
 Well, if the answer is yes, then you might be thinking that you have done something unbelievable.
 You'll feel on top of the world and start to believe that your idea is one in a million.
 But that is not the case in reality.